For this week’s R&D post, we ask a simple question spawned from a discussion we had in our research lab: How does social media impact user engagement?

 Using the statistical package StatPlus to run the analysis, we found the test statistic to be:

 t = 1.56403

 Therefore, we failed to reject our null hypothesis at the 5% significance level.
-We failed to prove there is a significant difference in time on site between social referrals and non-social referrals.
+We failed to prove there is a significant difference in user engagement time on site between social referrals and non-social referrals.

 – The average time on site from all social referrals was roughly 1 minute and 14 seconds.